AI4Finance-Foundation/RLSolver/README.md

 # RLSolver: High-performance RL solvers

-Combinatorial optimizations and nonconvex optimizations
+Combinatorial optimizations and nonconvex optimizations.

+For combinatorial optimization problems, we focus on the [Benchmark](http://plato.asu.edu/bench.html).

 It is based on [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and [OpenAI Gym](https://github.com/openai/gym).